-Peter J. Verovšek is a Lecturer on Social Studies.
-He studied Government (high honors) and German at Dartmouth College (AB 2006, summa cum laude) and conducted research on the continuing importance of memory in the former Yugoslavia as a Fulbright Scholar (2006-07), before receiving his MA (2008), MPhil (2010) and PhD (2013) in Political Science from Yale University.
+Peter J. Verovšek is a Lecturer on Social Studies and co-chair of the European Union Study Group at the Minda de Gunzburg Center for European Studies (CES).
+He studied Government (high honors) and German as a undergraduate at Dartmouth College (AB 2006, summa cum laude).
+He conducted research on the continuing importance of memory in the former Yugoslavia as a Fulbright Scholar (2006-07), before receiving his MA (2008), MPhil (2010) and PhD (2013) in Political Science from Yale University.

 Social Studies 10a (Fall)

 Social Studies 10b (Spring)